 To create your Cease and Desist Letter, you’ll need the following minimum information:

-- The illegal activity you want the recipient to stop doing
+- The illegal act you want the recipient to stop doing; and